-Programs addressing the needs of youth and children, and women with children living in, or at risk of, long-term poverty (especially children of inner-city residents).
+The Luther I. Replogle Foundation accepts unsolicited inquiries from organizations addressing the needs of youth and children, and women with children living in, or at risk of, long-term poverty (especially children living in under-resourced communities).
 Of particular interest are:

 - Programs designed to address immediate crisis situations and the provision of stabilization services;